Incentivise the switch

 Offer a one-off charitable donation for every customer who switches to Direct Debit, and ask customers to vote on their preferred charity to receive it.

 Give a free gift.
-The National Trust gave a free pair of binoculars to people who pay by Direct Debit for example.
+UK conservation charity, The National Trust, offered a free pair of binoculars to people who pay by Direct Debit, for example.

 Try a discount on your product or service.
-Some energy providers, including EDF offer a percentage (usually around 7%) off your bill.
-While The Tate offered £10 off membership fees for those who choose to pay by Direct Debit.
+Some energy providers, including EDF in the UK, and Origin energy in Australia offer a percentage off your bill.
+While UK gallery, The Tate, offered £10 off membership fees for those who choose to pay by Direct Debit.

 Consider waiving any admin fees.
-Norwich Residential Management (NRM) encourage their residents to pay service charges by Direct Debit in an instalment plan, rather than by cheque or Bacs transfer - if they do, NRM waive the £25 payment administration fee.
+Norwich Residential Management (NRM), in the UK, encourage their residents to pay service charges by Direct Debit in an instalment plan, rather than by cheque or bank transfer - if they do, NRM waive the £25 payment administration fee.

 Try a limited time offer.
 Window cleaning firm, Premier Clean, offered customers who chose GoCardless 10% of their next clean for a limited period.